Coach Mentoring Programs

 The Program facilitators

 Is a PCC coach with years of Corporate & Leadership experience.
-She has been training through the program Coaching for Leading through Change.
+She has been a mentor coach for the ICF approach ACSTH program Coaching for Leading through Change.

 What is Mentor Coaching?